10 Things to Include in an LLC Operating Agreement

 From time to time, companies decide to close shop.
 Sometimes, this is because of financial reasons.
 Still, it could also be because the members simply want to resign or do something else.

-The dissolution section of an LLC agreement will set out the method used to wrap up affairs and dissolve the company.
+The dissolution section of an LLC agreement will set out the method used to wrap up affairs and dissolve the company, which will also be governed by state law.

 10. LLC Member Signatures